Deposits for postgraduate taught programmes

 Confirmation of Acceptance for Studies Statement

-International applicants who need to obtain a Tier 4 student visa will be emailed their Confirmation of Acceptance for Studies (CAS) statement only when the deposit, or exemption, and, all academic or non-academic conditions of the offer have been satisfied.
+International applicants who need to obtain a Student Route visa will be emailed their Confirmation of Acceptance for Studies (CAS) statement only when the deposit, or exemption, and, all academic or non-academic conditions of the offer have been satisfied.
 The statement will include both tuition fees due and any advance payments, including deposit, received at the date of issue.

-Where a deposit has been paid and a deferral request has been approved, the deposit will automatically be carried over to the next cycle in order to secure the place.
+Where a deposit has been paid and a deferral request has been approved, the deposit will automatically be carried over to the next cycle in order to secure the place on the programme.

-Applicants requesting a deferral will not be entitled to a deposit refund until the following year if they meet the terms of the deposit refund policy in relation to their revised start date.
+Applicants requesting a refund following a deferral must meet the terms of the deposit refund policy in relation to their revised start date.